 As she works through her competencies, she has the help of dedicated instructors who teach and guide her through the process.
 She submits work regularly and checks in with her instructors weekly.

 The same goes for English, where she needs more help.
-She can mix and match pathways to achieve competencies for credit in a way that makes sense for her–and without the constraints of a traditional school model.
+She can mix and match journeys to achieve competencies for credit in a way that makes sense for her–and without the constraints of a traditional school model.